ursula-wieshofer/barista/components/formatters/README.md

 - **'DEFAULT':** will look for the first unit that has a value and will only print the next two descending units as long as they have values.
-The results for each time unit will be rounded to decimal numbers.
+The results for each time unit will be rounded to a decimal number.
-- **'PRECISE':** will only print the unit that it consumed or was set as outputUnit.
+- **'PRECISE':** will only print the unit that it consumed or was set as the outputUnit.
 The output value can be real numbers. (e.g. 1.54 s)
 - **Custom/Number(1-n):** will tell the formatter to print a custom amount of units.